-In my case, rather than taking the music itself as a basis, I curated selections from (mostly) the first 300 releases that dovetailed with my time on the label and my interactions with ECM’s artists and employees.
+I curated selections from (mostly) the first 200 releases that dovetailed with my beginning at the label and from my interactions with ECM’s artists and employees.

 If the tone of the writing is adorably naïve, well, Minnesota is a provincial place.
 When Charles Lloyd comes through town we all turn out and try to meet the musicians in the band and get our CDs autographed, Sharpies in hand.
 I remain a fan of the label, I do occasional recordings for the company, and in the process I sometimes get to encounter ECM’s musicians and employees as fellow travelers.